The Perfect Medium-Rare Steak: A Step-by-Step Guide

 No steak is complete without a symphony of side dishes to complement its flavour.
 Choose your favourites from the vast array of possibilities:

-• Mashed potatoes: Creamy and comforting, they're a classic pairing for steak.
+• mashed potatoes: Creamy and comforting, they're a classic pairing for steak.
 The creamy texture contrasts beautifully with the juicy tenderness of the steak, creating a truly satisfying experience.

 • Roasted vegetables: Asparagus, broccoli, or Brussels sprouts bring a fresh and vibrant contrast to the richness of the steak.
 The roasted vegetables add a touch of sweetness and earthiness that complements the savory flavours of the steak.